sinai-dev/UnityExplorer/README.md

 0. Load the DLL from your mod or inject it.
 You must also make sure that the required libraries (Harmony, Unhollower for Il2Cpp, etc) are loaded.
 1. Create an instance of Unity Explorer with `ExplorerStandalone.CreateInstance();`
-2. You will need to call `ExplorerStandalone.Update()` from your Update method.
-3. Subscribe to the `ExplorerStandalone.OnLog` event to handle logging if you wish.
+2. Optionally subscribe to the `ExplorerStandalone.OnLog` event to handle logging if you wish.

 ## Logging